kmgallahan/Style-as-Code/README.md

 # Style-as-Code
-Style as Code helps develops produce code with a consistent style.
+Style as Code helps developers produce code with a consistent style.